By Roland Munera — Medellín local, lifelong fútbol fan, and your guide to experiencing this city the way it was meant to be.

 Several matches stand out in the history of El Clásico Paisa:

-• 2004 Medellin won the tournament: A match remembered for an intense dispute between the two teams, Medellin won the final against Nacional, which is remember for the reds as ” Aquel 27 de Junio“.
+- 2004 Medellin won the tournament: A match remembered for an intense dispute between the two teams, Medellin won the final against Nacional, which is remembered for the reds as ” Aquel 27 de Junio“.

 Famous Players Who Defined the Derby